Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 Template: single
 ---

-[Off-Topic note: The view of this blog post is not (yet) optimized for mobile browsers, I would recommend to read it on a bigger screen if possible.]
+[Off-Topic note: The view of this blog post is not (yet) optimized for mobile browsers, I would recommend to read it on a bigger screen if possible.
+Additionally, I will make the tables more readable.]

 This is my report for my university project for the course Interaction in Virtual and Augmented Reality.